 Tenaris Coiled Tubes, LLC ("TCT"), a U.S. subsidiary of the Company, was sued in 2017 by its competitor Global Tubing, alleging violations to certain intellectual property regulations and seeking a declaration that certain Global Tubing products do not infringe patents held by TCT.
 TCT filed a counterclaim seeking declaration that certain Global Tubing products infringe patents held by TCT, and Global Tubing responded alleging that such patents should be invalidated.
 On December 13, 2019, Global Tubing filed an amended complaint (including the Company as defendant), alleging that TCT and the Company misled the patent office in order to monopolize the coiled tubing market for quench and tempered products.
 On March 26, 2021, a magistrate to the principal judge in the case found that Global Tubing had established a prima facie case that TCT had misled the patent office by failing to disclose a previous attempt to quench and temper coiled tubing.
-On April 9, 2021, TCT filed its objection to this ruling with the principal judge in the case.
+On April 9, 2021, TCT filed its objections to this ruling with the principal judge in the case.
 TCT believes that it has meritorious defenses to this claim.
 Trial is expected to take place before year end.
 At this time, it is not possible to predict the outcome of this matter or estimate the range of potential losses that may result from the resolution of this claim.

-(i) Contingencies (Cont.)

-• Tax assessment from Italian tax authorities
+- (i) Contingencies (Cont.) - Tax assessment from Italian tax authorities

 The Company's Italian subsidiary, Dalmine, received on December 27, 2019, a tax assessment from the Italian tax authorities related to fiscal year 2014.
-As of March 31, 2021, the claim amounted to approximately EUR25.9 million (approximately \$30.4 million), comprising EUR20.7 million (approximately \$24.3 million) in principal and EUR5.2 million (approximately \$6.1 million) in interest and penalties.
-In the report for a tax audit conducted in 2019, the Italian tax inspectors indicated that they also intend to bring claims for fiscal year 2015 with respect to the same matters; as of March 31, 2021, these additional claims would amount to approximately EUR10.6 million (approximately \$12.4 million), comprising EUR8.1 million (approximately \$9.5 million) in principal and EUR2.5 million (approximately \$2.9 million) in interest and penalties.
+As of June 30, 2021, the claim amounted to approximately EUR26.1 million (approximately \$31.0 million), comprising EUR20.7 million (approximately \$24.6 million) in principal and EUR5.4 million (approximately \$6.4 million) in interest and penalties.
+On June 14, 2021, Dalmine received the tax assessment related to fiscal year 2015 with respect to the same matters.
+The tax assessment confirms the preliminary determination included in the tax report issued by the tax authority in 2019.
+As of June 30, 2021, these additional claims amount to approximately EUR10.2 million (approximately \$12.1 million), comprising EUR8.0 million (approximately \$9.5 million) in principal and EUR2.2 million (approximately \$2.6 million) in interest and penalties.
+Accordingly, the aggregate amount claimed for fiscal years 2014 and 2015 is approximately EUR36.3 (approximately \$43.1 million) comprising EUR28.7 million (approximately \$34.1 million) in principal and EUR7.6 million (approximately \$9 million) in interest and penalties.
 The claims mainly refer to the compensation for certain intercompany transactions involving Dalmine in connection with sales of products and R&D activities.
 On July 27, 2020, Dalmine filed a first-instance appeal before the Milan tax court against the 2014 tax assessment.
-The hearing on this appeal is scheduled to be held on June 21, 2021.
-Based on the advice of counsel, the Company believes that it is unlikely that the ultimate resolution of these matters will result in a material obligation.
+The hearing on this appeal, originally schedu

-Product liability litigation
+• Product liability litigation